A solar eclipse happens at the new moon phase, when the moon passes between the sun and Earth.

 A lunar eclipse happens at the opposite moon phase – at full moon – when the Earth, sun and moon align in space, with Earth between the sun and moon.
 At such times, Earth’s shadow falls on the full moon, darkening the moon’s face and – at mid-eclipse – sometimes turning it a coppery red.

-We typically have between 4 and 7 eclipses – some partial, some total, some lunar and some solar every year.
+We typically have between four and seven eclipses – some partial, some total, some lunar and some solar every year.
 Why aren’t there eclipses at every full and new moon?

 The moon takes about a month to orbit around the Earth.
 If the moon orbited in the same plane as the ecliptic – Earth’s orbital plane – we would have a minimum of two eclipses every month.
 There’d be an eclipse of the moon at every full moon.
 And, one fortnight (approximately two weeks) later there’d be an eclipse of the sun at new moon for a total of at least 24 eclipses every year.

 Solar and lunar eclipses always come in pairs, with one following the other in a period of one fortnight (approximately two weeks).
-For example, the ascending node penumbral lunar eclipse on November 30, 2020, will be followed by a descending node total solar eclipse on December 14, 2020.
+For example, the descending node total lunar eclipse on May 26, 2021, will be followed by an ascending node annular solar eclipse on June 10, 2021.

 More often than not, two eclipses – one solar and one lunar – occur in one eclipse season, a period lasting approximately 34 to 35 days.
 Sometimes, though, when the initial eclipse happens sufficiently early in the eclipse season, there can be three eclipses in one eclipse season (two solar and one lunar, or two lunar and one solar).
 This last happened in July-August 2020 (lunar/solar/lunar), and will next happen in June-July 2029 (solar/lunar/solar).